-Unfortunately no; you cannot reserve a domain name.
+Unfortunately no; you can't reserve a domain name.
 Website addresses are registered (licensed) to applicants on a "first-come, first- served" basis.

 There is no provision for queuing of applications in the .AU registry, or most others.

-If a domain name is already licensed, or if an application is pending for that website address, no further applications will be accepted for that name until the address is either revoked, registration expires or the pending application is declined.
+If a domain name is already licensed, or if an application is pending for that website address, no further applications will be accepted for that name until the address is either revoked, registration expires or the pending application is declined for whatever reason.

 If you're wanting to register a domain that is already taken by someone else, you can try using our domain name WHOIS feature, which will provide you with some contact information for the registrant.
 You will then need to negotiate directly with the registrant regarding the possible purchase and transfer of the name; with of course no guarantee of success.

-Given the time and uncertainty involved with acquiring someone else's already registered domain or waiting for expiry; it's probably best to think up an alternative, then run a domain name search and register it quickly - before somebody else does!
+Given the time and uncertainty involved with acquiring someone else's already registered domain or waiting for a website address to expire; it's probably best to think up an alternative, then run a domain name search and register it quickly - before somebody else does!

-Many people have been disappointed after having brainstormed good domains then delayed registering them, only to discover someone else has grabbed those choices in the interim.
+Many people have been disappointed after having brainstormed good domains then delayed registering them, only to discover someone else has grabbed their favoured choices in the interim.
 Carpe Diem!

 Pick up some tips for choosing good domains.